 - Increased interest in extra curricular sports clubs and cemented local club links

 - Enabled the PE Lead to write a series of differentiated lesson plans for staff to gather ideas and adapt to their classes

 - Improved links with other curriculum subject areas ensuring sport is embedded across the curriculum and provides additional opportunities for children to be active outside of their PE lessons

 - Given children the opportunity to participate in non traditional sports and pursue these interests outside of the curriculum

 - Improved awareness among pupils, staff and families of the importance of a healthy, active lifestyle through our dedicated HAL week.

 - Given older pupils the opportunity to experience coaching younger children in a controlled environment

-- Enabled the school to compete in many OPEN and Wallingford Partnership events
+- Enabled the school to compete in many OPEN, Wallingford Partnership and School Games events

-For more information on the impact of our Sports Premium expenditure please see our 'Evidencing the Impact' documents on the links below:
+For more information on the impact of our Sports Premium expenditure please see our 'Evidencing the Impact' documents and presentations by clicking on the links below:

 Our PE Curriculum is outlined here